AlibabaCloudDocs/hologram/intl.en-US/Data Access/Batch synchronization/MaxCompute/Create a foreign table in Hologres to accelerate queries of MaxCompute data.md

 1. Create a non-partitioned table in MaxCompute.

     Create a non-partitioned table in MaxCompute and import data to the table.
-For more information, see [Create and view a table](/intl.en-US/Quick Start/Use MaxCompute through the MaxCompute client/Create and view a table.md).
+For more information, see [Create tables](/intl.en-US/Quick Start/Use MaxCompute through the MaxCompute client/Create and view a table.md).
 You can also use an existing non-partitioned MaxCompute table.

     In this example, an existing non-partitioned MaxCompute table is used.
-You can also execute the following statements to create a non-partitioned table in MaxCompute and import data to the table:
+To create a non-partitioned table in MaxCompute and import data to the table, execute the following statements:

     ```
     CREATE TABLE weather (